Louisiana · South

-Tick risk in Caddo County, Louisiana
+Tick risk in Caddo Parish, Louisiana

-Caddo County covers 11 towns.
+Caddo Parish covers 11 towns.
 CDC reports too few cases here to publish a county Lyme rate, but each town still has a daily score built from local weather, habitat, and season.
 Pick your town below for today's reading.

 Peak-season modeled risk.
 Tick risk is local, even within one county.

-Tick species in Caddo County
+Tick species in Caddo Parish

 CDC county surveillance (established or reported)